ICAMS/Kanapy/docs/readme.rst

 -  Option to generate input files for the commercial finite-element software
    `Abaqus <https://www.3ds.com/products-services/simulia/products/abaqus/>`__.
--  Analysis and RVE generation for 2-phase microstructures.
+-  Analysis and RVE generation for dual-phase microstructures.
 -  Import and export of voxelated structures for data transfer between different tools.

 Installation